What is an Independent Samples T Test?

 All t-tests assume that your data follow the normal distribution.
 However, you can waive this assumption if your sample size is large enough thanks to the central limit theorem.

 For the independent samples t test, when each group is larger than 15, your data can be skewed and the test results will still be valid.
 However, if your sample size is less than 15 per group, graph your data and determine whether the two distributions are skewed or has outliers.
 Either condition can cause the test results to be invalid.
 In this case, you might need to use a nonparametric test.
 The Mann Whitney U test is the nonparametric test that corresponds to the independent samples t-test.

 Fortunately, if you have more than 15 observations in each group for a two sample t test, you don’t have to worry about the normality assumption too much.

 The groups are independent

 Independent samples contain different sets of items in each sample.
 Independent samples t tests compare two distinct samples.
 Hence, it’s a two sample t test.
 If you have the same people or items in both groups, you can use the paired t-test.

 Related post: Independent and Dependent Samples

 Groups can have equal or unequal variances but use the correct form of the test

 Variance, and the closely related standard deviation, are measures of variability.
 Because the two sample t test uses two independent samples, each sample has its own variance.
-The independent samples t test has two methods.
+Consequently, the independent samples t test has two methods.
 One method assumes that the two groups have equal variances while the other does not assume they are equal.
 The form that does not assume equal variances is known as Welch’s t-test.